jwrunge/DeepNav/readme.md

 </script>
 ```

-If importing via NPM, *do not* name your import.
-It will be available in your code as `deepnav`.
+If importing via NPM or in a module:
 ```
 <script type="module">
-    import '@jwrunge/deepnav'
+    import deepnav from '@jwrunge/deepnav'
     new deepnav("myNav", {options})
 </script>
 ```